Fault-Tolerant Encoding of Logical Qudits in Spin Systems

-In Fig.~\ref{qutrit_requried_gate_condition}, we simulated an approximate estimate of the overall fidelity of logical qutrit code in Eq.~\ref{qutrit_Z_correction_codeword}.
-The time evolution of superposed qutrit state ($\ket{\psi} = \frac{1}{\sqrt{3}}( \ket{0_L} + \ket{1_L} + \ket{2_L} ) $) under the Z-error has been modeled using the Lindblad master equation, and a comparison between fidelities with (red) and without (black) the error correction protocol confirmed effectiveness of encoding at time $ t \ll T_2$ condition.
-We also tested model that account for single qudit gate fidelity and decoherence during encoding/decoding process, to check practical conditions to obtain advantage from the error correction protocol.
+In Fig.~\ref{qutrit_requried_gate_condition}, we present a numerical estimate of the overall fidelity of the logical qutrit code defined in Eq.~\ref{qutrit_Z_correction_codeword}.
+The time evolution of a superposed qutrit state ($\ket{\psi} = \frac{1}{\sqrt{3}}( \ket{0_L} + \ket{1_L} + \ket{2_L} ) $), encoded in a nuclear spin 9/2 qudit coupled to an electron spin-1/2 ancilla qubit, is simulated with a typical spin-spin relaxation time, $T_2$.
+While more specific microscopic models of spin decoherence exist for various experimental environments\cite{onizhuk2025colloquium}, we model decoherence using a Lindblad master equation, assuming fluctuations of the longitudinal magnetic field $B_Z$, as the dominant decoherence source.
+This model corresponds to the conventional case of well-isolated spin qudit memories in the solid-state.
+It is typically observed in the decay of electronic and nuclear spins of defects in semiconductors\cite{lim2025demonstrating}, or in a molecualr spin qudits\cite{chiesa2020molecular}, which exhibit millisecond-scale coherence for nuclear spins and tens of microseconds for electronic spins in a typical X-band ($\sim 0.3$ Tesla) EPR setup.

+A comparison of the fidelities with (red) and without (black) the error correction protocol confirms the effectiveness of the encoding in the regime $ t \ll T_2$.
+We further test a model that accounts for single-qudit gate fidelity and decoherence during the encoding and decoding process, in order to identify practical conditions to achieve a net advantage with the error correction protocol.